Life can be unkind and hard when young lives are taken from us much too early.

 Mortality is when living creatures stop being around and start being a long, painful memory or just a flicker of a thought in the back of your mind.

 Being confronted with my memories of slipping away is something I have been trying to avoid for years.
-Eventually, writing about it was a catharsis, as I finally found the strength to face up to how quickly and so out of the blue life, life can be taken away.
+Eventually, writing about it was a catharsis, as I finally found the strength to face up to how quickly and so out of the blue, life can be taken away.

-The odd time its emotions still bang into my conscious mind though, because it had such a significant impact on my life.
+The odd time its emotions still crash into my conscious mind though, because it had such a significant impact on my life.

 Nevertheless, with my 30ish daily pills and daily injection, I try to maintain a reasonably good handle on my illness by using all sorts of tricks and ways of fighting off infections.
 But if or when Clostridium Difficile enters your system, you’re at the mercy of its violence.